← All Guides

 The income you need to buy a home in Canada in 2026 is significantly higher than most people assume — not because prices are the only factor, but because the stress test adds roughly 20–25% to the income requirement above what your actual mortgage rate would demand.

-The most important things to understand: your qualifying income is gross (pre-tax), calculated at the stress test rate (~6.59%), and reduced by every dollar of existing debt you carry.
-Self-employed buyers face additional averaging rules that can meaningfully reduce their qualifying amount.
+The most important things to understand: your qualifying income is gross (pre-tax), calculated at the stress test rate (~6.29%), and reduced by every dollar of existing debt you carry.
+Self-employed buyers face averaging rules on standard prime deals that can meaningfully reduce their qualifying amount — but alt-doc and non-prime programs exist for buyers who don't fit the standard 2-year-average box.
+Speak to a broker to find the right path.

 If the numbers feel out of reach, focus on the levers you can control: adding a co-applicant, eliminating debt, and choosing a property type and location that fits your income.
 Small changes in these areas can shift your maximum purchase price by $50,000–$150,000.